Di-Gata Defenders: Games

 The ATV and Battle games were also available on Teletoon.com while the show was airing.

 In Di-Gata Online, they have four provinces unlocked, each containing a quest and re-playable mini-game after finishing the quest for that province.
 The battle arena is currently playable, but it has some bugs in it.

 Di-Gata.com also released a battle training game based on the trading cards and stones game.
 It had four quests open and cost $15 CDN to get involved.

 There was also a game produced for the Nintendo DS.

-Stones

-Di-Gata Stones draw upon the mystic energy that simmers below the surface of the realm, and unleash it in the form of pure power.
-Each warrior has a different arsenal of Di-Gata stones.
-In battle, a warrior must choose how to use his stones to maximum effect, analyzing and opponent's strengths and weaknesses and deciding when to unleash their most powerful attacks.

-There are nine types of stones, each having a different role of a Di-Gata battle.